Education of Children in Care Policy

 - Ensure data requested by the Virtual School for Children in Care is returned on time;

-- Ensure that strategies are in place for effective transfers and transitions between Key Stages and Year groups and schools where appropriate; The role of all those involved in supporting Children in Care is to:
+- Ensure that strategies are in place for effective transfers and transitions between Key Stages and Year groups and schools where appropriate;

 - Ensure that all Children in Care are treated inclusively;